 The Medinah Temple, which is a Bloomingdale’s Home Store for now, was built in 1912 by the Shriners.
 This private groups, known officially as the Imperial Council of the Anicient Arabic Order of the Nobles of the Mystic Shrine, were famous for throwing lavish parties.
 Their parties and their whole aesthetic took inspiration from the One Thousand and One Nights.
 Generations of Victorian boys grew up on legends like Aladdin, so they naturally embraced it when building an old boys’ club.
 Their soirees would feature men and women dressed in Arabesque costumes, outfitted with fake beards and swords, and using gibberish fake Arabic to speak.
 It all sounds, um, wildly racist by today’s standards.

 The Medinah Temple was a mix of auditorium and party center for the Shriners.
 The twin onion domes, Arabic script, and intricate tile work on the facade are indicative of the Moorish Revival style of architecture.
 It’s a beautiful building, no doubt, and I’ve always found it an appealing presence in River North’s hubub of modernity.
-We glimpse it and talk all about the Shriners on our Historic Chicago Walking Bar Tour.
+We frequently glimpse it and talk all about the Shriners on our Downtown Bucket List private tours.

 But it’s got the same problems as the Oriental Theater.
 Both these examples of Orientalist architecture in Chicago are chimeras.
 They evoke the architecture and culture of other cultures without any engagement beyond the surface.
 Think of them as the empty calories (or Panda Express) of architecture.
 Delicious, but ultimately unfulfilling and inauthentic.

 How Do We Feel About Orientalist Architecture in Chicago?